kele/kele.github.io/content/_2017/jun/en/foxy-2.md

         Err(e) => panic!("Error while accepting connection: {}", e),
     }

-If everything wen't smoothly, let's call `handle_connection(sock)`, which will take care of the rest.
+If everything went smoothly, call `handle_connection(sock)` which will care take of the rest.

 If not, `panic!` with an appropriate error message.